B1ackJACks/heap-sort-kmp-deque/README.md

 # Pyramid sorting and Knuth-Morris-Pratt search

 ##Description
 Implementation of pyramid sorting (HeapSort) and the Knuth-Morris-Pratt algorithm for searching for subsequences in a deck based on a doubly linked list.
-You can see an example of the program usage at the end of the PDF document.
+You can see an example of the program usage at the end of the PDF document(The documentation is currently in Russian)

 ##Project structure
 - **Deque** - two-way queue on a doubly linked list